 About This Report

-Section 1 provides key statistics relating to permanent residents admitted in 2015, and highlights the 2017 Immigration Levels Plan.
+SECTION 1 provides key statistics relating to permanent residents admitted in 2016, and highlights immigration levels for 2018 to 2020.

-Section 2 provides key statistics relating to temporary residents admitted in 2015.
+SECTION 2 provides key statistics relating to temporary residents admitted in 2016.

 Section 1: Managing Permanent Immigration

 The Government of Canada, in consultation with the provinces and territories and with input from stakeholders, plans admissions of permanent residents each year in order to meet government goals for immigration, uphold the objectives for immigration as set out in the Immigration and Refugee Protection Act (IRPA) and achieve its priorities in a way that balances the benefits of immigration with its costs.
 Permanent residents are persons who have been admitted to live in Canada on a permanent basis and who have the right to work and study in Canada, but have not become Canadian citizens.
 To maintain this status and not become inadmissible, they must continue to meet residency requirements and not violate the conditions of their status by reason of serious criminality, security, human or international rights violations, organized crime or misrepresentation.
 As defined in IRPA, there are three basic classes of permanent residents: economic, family and refugees.
 The following is an overview of permanent resident admissions in 2016.

 Admissions of Permanent Residents in 2016

 Canada admitted 296,346 permanent residents in 2016, an increase over 2015 (271,845), and the highest admissions levels since 2010, when Canada welcomed 280,688 permanent residents.
 This level of admissions, which featured an extraordinary commitment to resettle Syrian refugees as well as a renewed focus on reuniting families, was within the planned levels range of 280,000 to 305,000.